ahadji05/Imaging2D_WLSQ/README.md

 and tested to produce correct results.
 The code is oriented to run in Linux operating systems, locally or in remote servers.

-Currently, the minimum requirements need to fullfil to be able to use this code, is to have installed the Python programming language and Intel Math Kernel library (MKL).
+Python works as the glue code that utilizes useful libraries such as *numpy*, *scipy*, *skimage*, *unittest* etc. that favor developement productivity and at the same provide sufficient perfromance.
+For even higher performane we use the module *ctypes* to interface with C++ or C++-CUDA compiled code.

+- Python : [Anaconda_for_linux] (https://docs.anaconda.com/anaconda/install/linux/)

-To run this code you need to compile the source code present in directory cpp source using the Makefile in the same directory.
-To be able to compile the code you need to have installed Intel MKL and CUDA.
+To run this code you need to compile the cpp source code present in directory ***/cpp src/*** using the Makefile in the same directory.
+To be able to compile the code you need to have installed Intel Math Kernel Library (MKL) and CUDA.
 Both are available for free download.

 - MKL : [MKL](https://software.intel.com/en-us/mkl/choose-download)
 - CUDA : [CUDA](https://developer.nvidia.com/cuda-downloads)